Essenceia/essenceia.github.io/content/hft/moldudp64.md

 `Session id` keeps track of what sequence of message we are currently receiving.

+Each message within a `session` is individually tracked using a unique `sequence number`.
-Each message has it's own `sequence number`, the header's `sequence number` indicated the `sequence number` of the first message in the packet.
+The header's `sequence number` indicates the `sequence number` of the first message in the packet.
 The messages following this first message are implicity numbered sequencentially.

 The `message count` tells us how many messages our packet will contain.